Suchomimus: Discovery and naming

 In late 1997, American paleontologist Paul Sereno and his team conducted an expedition at the Gadoufaoua site in the Ténéré Desert of Niger, where they uncovered various fossils.
 On 4 December, team member David Varricchio discovered a large thumb claw belonging to a massive theropod dinosaur, remarkably well exposed on the surface.
 According to Sereno, the sand and wind had gradually revealed this claw, which had remained visible in this state for at least two centuries.
 Subsequent excavations at the site recovered several fossils from different individuals of this enigmatic theropod, which proved to belong to the spinosaurid family.
 On 13 November 1998, the Science Magazine published a study led by Sereno, formally naming and describing the new genus and species Suchomimus tenerensis based on the fossils discovered during the expedition.
 The generic name Suchomimus derives from the Ancient Greek σοῦχος (souchos, "crocodile"), and μῖμος (mimos, "mimic") literally meaning "crocodile mimic", in reference to its elongated snout and piscivorous adaptations.
 The specific name tenerensis refers to the desert where the animal’s fossils were found.

 Digital reconstruction of the Suchomimus skeleton showing known bones based on the holotype (in red), a partial skeleton (in blue), and other referred specimens (in yellow).

-All known fossil specimens were recovered from the Tegama Beds of the Elrhaz Formation and are now housed in the paleontological collections of the Musée National Boubou Hama in Niamey.
+All known fossil specimens were recovered from the Elrhaz Formation and are now housed in the paleontological collections of the Musée National Boubou Hama in Niamey.
 The holotype, catalogued as MNN GDF500, consists of a partial skeleton lacking the skull.
 It contains three neck ribs, parts of fourteen dorsal (back) vertebrae, ten dorsal ribs, gastralia (or "belly ribs"), pieces of three sacral vertebrae, parts of twelve caudal (tail) vertebrae, chevrons (bones that form the underside of the tail), a scapula (shoulder blade), a coracoid, a partial forelimb, most of the pelvis (hip bone), and parts of a hindlimb.
 Other notable specimens are also mentioned in the paper describing the taxon.
 Specimens MNN GDF 501 to 508 include a snout, a quadrate from the back of the skull, three dentaries (tooth-bearing bones of the lower jaw), an axis (second neck vertebra), a rear cervical vertebra, and a rear dorsal vertebra.
 Specimens MNN GDF510 and 511 consist of two caudal vertebrae.
 In the same article, Sereno and colleagues also reported additional bones and teeth attributed to this dinosaur, though their catalogue numbers were not specified.
 Although Suchomimus is among the best-known spinosaurids anatomically, its original description remains relatively brief.